Home | About me | Contact | Privacy

 Charging stations for electric vehicles are now found in many parking lots as well as on public streets.
 Signage will indicate the spaces reserved for charging and any time restrictions.
 Generally-speaking, parking in those spaces is restricted to electric vehicles while charging, and may require the use of a parking disc during certain times.

 Note that signs with the "car-with-plug" symbol (like in the photo to the right below) specifically denote electric vehicles with an "E" license plate (i.e. a license plate ending with an "E".)
 Signs with the words "Electkrofahrzeuge" apply to any electric vehicle.
+This seems like a trivial difference, but it can mean the difference between getting a ticket or not.

-Electric vehicle charging station
+Electric vehicle charging station Electric vehicle charging station sign

-Electric vehicle charging station sign
+On-street charging station

 On-street electric vehicle charging station in Munich (left) and signs (right) indicating parking reserved for charging at all times but limiting parking to up to four hours with the use of a parking disc while charging between 8:00 am and 8:00 pm